unraid/docs/docs/unraid-os/manual/storage-management.md

-In addition drives can be [encrypted](/unraid-os/manual/security.md#data-encryption). **_A point to note about using encryption is that if you get any sort of file system corruption then encryption can make it harder (and sometimes impossible0 to recover data on the corrupted file system._**
+In addition drives can be [encrypted](/unraid-os/manual/security.md#data-encryption). **_A point to note about using encryption is that if you get any sort of file system corruption then encryption can make it harder (and sometimes impossible to recover data on the corrupted file system._**

 If using a cache pool (i.e multiple drives) then the supported types are